 In general terms cochlear implantation is a relatively low impact procedure, taking approximately 2 hours.
 Generally you are kept overnight and discharged the following day.
 In many cases we aim to switch the implant on the first day after surgery, which means that you can start hearing rehabilitation immediately.
+Generally you will discharged on prednisone and oral antibiotics for the first 5 days.

 An incision is made behind the ear, disolvable skin sutures are used, and are covered with steri-strips that stay intact for a couple of weeks.
 You can wash your hair 2 days following surgery.